FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/README.md

 Later on, we show a workflow in which we utilize some of the techniques you will learn in this journey to test the robustness of a model, this is extremely useful to understand and fix its limitations.

-The curios reader could further improve is understand by looking and the [source code](https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/tree/master/visualisation/core) for each visulisation and by reading the references.
+The curious reader could further improve is understand by looking and the [source code](https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/tree/master/visualization/core) for each visulization and by reading the references.

 # Preambula